Kubao03/Werewolf/README.md

 1. Open [Remix IDE](https://remix.ethereum.org/)
 2. Import the `contracts/Werewolf.sol` file
 3. Compile with Solidity ^0.8.24
-4. Deploy to your preferred network (testnet recommended)
+4. Deploy the **WerewolfFactory** contract first
+5. Use the factory to create game instances
-5. Copy the contract address
+6. Copy the factory address for the frontend

 **Option B: Using Deployment Scripts**